Credit By Contract

 - Obtain the Honors Contract forms from the Honors College office, or download a request for Honors Credit by Contract (PDF).

 - Meet with the course faculty member and agree to the terms of the contract.

 - Develop contract proposal, and submit to course faculty member for review.

 - Submit the Credit by Contract Proposal Form and course syllabus to the Honors College office by the second week of the semester that the contract will apply.

 - Complete work under the guidance and mentorship of course faculty member.

 Honors Contract work must be completed by prior to finals week at the end of the semester in which the course is taken.
 For senior students, all work must be completed one month prior to graduation date.

 Final credit check list:

 - Obtain course faculty member’s signature on Final Project Approval Form (see page 3).

 Note: An “incomplete” Honors Contract is permitted ONLY in those instances in which the student receives a grade of “I” at the time the course grade is submitted.
-The Honors Contract then must be completed at or before the time the professor changes the “I” grade by submitting a Change-of-Grade form to One Stop: Undergraduate Registrar.
+The Honors Contract then must be completed at or before the time the professor changes the “I” grade by submitting a Change-of-Grade form to One Stop: Undergraduate Enrollment Services Center.